d2l-ai/d2l-en/chapter_computer-vision/object-detection-dataset.md

 ## Exercises

-1. Add random cropping into `VOCDetDataset`.
+1. Add random cropping into `DetectionDataset`.
 You may need to try more than one time if a bounding box is cropped too much.
+You can refer to how we do random crop for semantic detection in :numref:`sec_semantic_segmentation`.
 1. Loading the whole dataset with 20 classes is time consuming.
-Change `VOCDetDataset` so that it reads the example when needed by `__getitem__`.
+Change `DetectionDataset` so that it reads the example when needed by `__getitem__`.